 Habit: Suriana maritima grows as a medium size shrub up to 3 meters in height.
 The leaves are arranged alternately, sessile, to 4 cm long with an obtuse apex and entire margin.
 The leaves have a dense pubescence and are slightly succulent.

-Habitat: Suriana maritima grows in coastal dunes and rocky shores.
+Habitat: Suriana maritima grows in Dunes and Rocky Shores.

-Distribution in Bahamas/Globally Suriana maritima occurs on all island groups within the Bahamian Archipelago as well as south Florida, the entire Caribbean region, Central and South America and in some parts of the Old World tropical zone
+Distribution: Suriana maritima occurs on all island groupings within the Lucayan Archipelago as well as south Florida, the entire Caribbean region, Central and South America and in some parts of the Old World tropical zone.

-Medicinal/Cultural/Economic usage: Suriana maritima is used in the Bahamas for dermatological problems (itchy skin), gastrointestinal (causes vomiting), to ease sore throats and toothaches, and strengthening teas.
+Medicinal/Cultural/Economic usage: Suriana maritima is used in the Lucayan Archipelago for dermatological problems (itchy skin), gastrointestinal (causes vomiting), to ease sore throats and toothaches, and strengthening teas.

 Suriana maritima is also used in the horticultural industry for coastal plantings because of its salt and drought tolerance.